irusland/iprotopy/README.md

-# protopy
+# iprotopy

-`protopy` is a Python project designed to generate source files from Protocol Buffers (protos) using the `PackageGenerator` class.
+`iprotopy` is a Python project designed to generate source files from Protocol Buffers (protos) using the `PackageGenerator` class.

 ##